 Technically speaking, this might be cheating a bit, but the two sisters deserve recognition for what they have been able to accomplish.
 Yes, even as just part-time doubles players.
 They certainly do not have the numbers that other doubles players have as far as rankings are concerned, but when they take Grand Slams seriously, they are the toughest matchup for teams out there.

-In total, the two sisters have 14 Grand Slam doubles titles throughout their career.
+In total, the two sisters have had 14 Grand Slam doubles titles throughout their careers.
 This is mostly done with at least one of the two players also making a deep run in the singles side of it.

 Their chemistry is part of the equation, but they also hit extremely hard when going up against most opponents.
 They collectively have the size to cover the court very well, which creates a matchup nightmare for most opponents.
 Since they rarely play doubles without working with each other, they deserve a collective mention to round this list out.